terra-money/validator-profiles/validators/terravaloper1wc76cg6zgqd7tm4cltg73dgceff77gdshj3w06/README.md

 DexTrac is a multichain node operator that provides a high level of quality and reliability.
 We have a track record of working with core engineers in testing and documenting software.
-While we do have some serivers in various clouds, mission critical infrastructure is in private racks in highly secure data centers around the world.
+While we do have some servers in various clouds, mission critical infrastructure is in private racks in highly secure data centers around the world.

 ## Team
 The DexTrac team is made up of individuals with extensive experience in security, networking, and blockchain infrastructure.